The Isle of Man contains a set of historical landmarks depicting the distinct history of island.

 - Thor Cross in Bride - Norse cross, covered with elaborate carvings of Norse mythology.

-- Bishopscourt - Bishop's mansion from 17th century.
+- Bishopscourt - Bishop's mansion from the 17th century.
 Beautiful park.

-- Douglas Nunnery - Country house, built in Gothic Revival style in 1823.
-Earlier, since 12th century here was Cistercian priory.
+- Douglas Nunnery - Country house, built in Neo-Gothic style in 1823.
+Earlier, since the 12th century here was Cistercian priory.

-- Whitehouse of Kirk Michael - Country house from 1730ies, with older parts and later extensions.
+- Whitehouse of Kirk Michael - Country house from the 1730s, with older parts and later extensions.
 The white-washed building is located in a magnificent setting with green meadows, forest, hills.

 Other man-made landmarks